Supply Chain Planning for the Holiday Shopping Season

 Inventory turnover is a KPI which measures how an organization moves their inventory.
-By enriching inventory management software, companies can better understand inventory turnover.
+By enriching inventory management datasets, companies can better understand inventory turnover.
 In addition, supply chain managers can also use this enriched data to measure another important KPI, inventory accuracy.
 Inventory accuracy is the measure of what is physically in your store versus what is shown in your inventory database.
 For example, if a retailer sees that foot traffic is higher at one store compared to others during their holiday sale campaigns, then that particular store needs to have the right amount of inventory to meet the increase in consumer visits.

 Enrich Supply Chain Analytics

-Location intelligence can be used to enrich supply chain analytics reports within SCM planning tools.
-By enriching consumer data, companies can improve ROI, manage risk, increase planning accuracy, and reduce waste.
+Location analytics can be used to enrich supply chain reports within SCM planning tools.
+By enriching consumer data, companies can improve ROI, manage risk, increase planning accuracy, and reduce inventory waste.
 These tools can also give leadership the ability to analyze the entire supply chain and generate reports such as demand forecasting, logistics analysis, and transportation analysis.
 Location intelligence provides companies with information to conduct advanced supply chain analytics including mapping out delivery areas and determining which locations are experiencing bottlenecks.
 Insights from a supply chain analysis answer questions such as:

 - Which areas are showing less demand?

 - Can the company meet an increase in demand from all locations at once?

 - Which areas are experiencing issues with delivery?
 Which ones aren’t?